remla2025-team9/operation/docs/continious_experimentation.md

 ## 6. Experiment Setup & Traffic Management

 *   **Canary Deployment:** The `canary` versions of `app-frontend`, `app-service`, and `model-service` will be deployed alongside their `stable` counterparts.
-Image tags for these canary deployments will be `:canary`, managed via our CI/CD pipeline (e.g., a manually triggered GitHub Action on a feature branch).
+Image tags for these canary deployments will be `:canary`, managed via our "Canary Feature Deployment" CI/CD pipeline that can be manually triggered in GitHub Action on a feature branch.
 Crucially, the `stable` and `canary` deployments for `app-service` will be configured with a distinct environment variable, `APP_VERSION_LABEL` (set to "stable" or "canary" respectively).
 This environment variable is used within the application to label the emitted metrics, allowing for clear differentiation of  metrics picked up by Prometheus.

 *   **Traffic Splitting:** We will use Istio to manage traffic.
 Initially, a small percentage of user traffic (e.g., 10%) will be directed to the `canary` stack, while the remaining 90% will continue to use the `stable` stack.
 This will be configured using Istio `VirtualService` and `DestinationRule` resources for each of the three services (`app-frontend`, `app-service`, `model-service`) to ensure consistent routing (i.e., a user hitting `app-frontend-canary` will use `app-service-canary` and `model-service-canary`).